mdn33/Information-Theory/README.md

 ## Information Theory section
 1. Implement a GUI accepting as inputs:
+- a variable name
-•a variable name
+- an unnormalized pdf function of the previous variable name
-•an unnormalized pdf function of the previous variable name •the parameters a, b specifying the variable range(a, b) outside of which the pdf is identically equal to 0 The output shall report
+- the parameters a, b specifying the variable range(a, b) outside of which the pdf is identically equal to 0 The output shall report
-•the normalization factor of the pdf (i.e., the integral of the unnormalized pdf fromatob) •the differential entropy corresponding to the normalized pdf •the Gaussian upper bound.
+- the normalization factor of the pdf (i.e., the integral of the unnormalized pdf fromatob)
+- the differential entropy corresponding to the normalized pdf
+- the Gaussian upper bound.

 2. Implement a GUI interface with the following characteristics:
 •Consider three independent random variablesX, Y, Z